State of Georgia V. B.P.

 Our client was stopped for speeding on I-16 in Chatham County (Savannah), Georgia.
-Following the traffic stop the arresting officer observed our client’s eyes were bloodshot and watery.
-Additionally the officer smelled alcohol on the breath of our client and asked him to take some field sobriety tests which our client consented to take.
+Following the traffic stop, the arresting officer observed our client’s eyes were bloodshot and watery.
+Additionally, the officer smelled alcohol on the breath of our client and asked him to take some field sobriety tests which our client consented to take.
 The officer detected 6 clues on the HGN test promoting the officer to ask our client to submit to a portable breath test.
 He first denied consent to take the test but later changed his mind and registered a .117 on a preliminary breath test (PBT) device, he was arrested, and transported to the Chatham County Detention Center.

-We fought hard for our client and did everything we could avoid the impact of a DUI conviction on our client’s life.
-Through negotiations our client’s DUI charge was dismissed in exchange for a plea to reckless driving.
+We fought hard for our client and did everything we could to avoid the impact of a DUI conviction on our client’s life.
+Through negotiations, our client’s DUI charge was dismissed in exchange for a plea to reckless driving.
 Our client’s driver’s license was not suspended, he was not sentenced to jail time, and he does not have a DUI conviction on his criminal history.